zenoss/ZenPacks.zenoss.MySqlMonitor/docs/body.md

 3.2.2 (2025-10-09)

-- Fix CLEAR event generation in addition to the problem event.
+- Fix issue "CLEAR event generation in addition to the problem event."
 (ZPS-9016)
 - Fix unit tests.

 3.2.1 (2025-02-26)